cesalberca/blog/src/infrastructure/articles/en/why-i-migrated-my-blog-to-web-components.md

 }
 ```

-You'll see that I make use of a weird command: `run-s` and `run-p`.
+You'll see that I make use of the weird commands: `run-s` and `run-p`.
 Well, I use that in order to execute several processes at the same time, like the compiler watch, the copying watch and the local server.
 You can't wait for one process to finish to start another one because it will never finish executing, not until we stop it manually.

 `run-s` and `run-p` come from the package [npm-run-all](https://www.npmjs.com/package/npm-run-all).
 The `s` means "sequentially" and the `p` means "parallel".